 - Store raw meat, poultry and fish on a plate or on a low shelf in the refrigerator so juices do not drip on ready-to-eat foods.

-- Never place cooked food on a plate that had raw meat, poultry or fish on it.
+- Never place cooked food on a plate that has/had raw meat, poultry or fish on it.

 - Wash canvas and cloth reusable grocery bags in the washing machine with hot, soapy water.

-Foods are safely cooked when they are heated for a long enough time, and to a high enough temperature to kill harmful bacteria that cause foodborne illness.
+Food is safely cooked when heated for a long enough time, and to a high enough temperature to kill harmful bacteria that cause foodborne illness.

 - Use a clean food thermometer to check cooking temperatures.
 Do not rely on how food looks to be sure it is fully cooked.